निलगिरी के लिए आलू का बीज उत्पादन करने की तकनीक

 1.Non-availability of good quality seed :

-In Nilgiris, the Autumn cultivation is done in limited area therefore arrival of freshly harvested potatoes in market is limited.
-This fetches more prices of potato crop to the farmer.
-Hence, farmers tend to sell almost all the material without keeping seeds for their own purpose.
-In addition most of the farmers being small and marginal they can not earmark some space for storing the potato seed for the next season’s use.
+As the farmers do not retain their own seed for next season planting, they depend mainly on out side source.
+The other important reason is that as the Autumn cultivation is in limited area, the arrivals of freshly harvested potatoes to the market are limited and this fetches more prices to the farmer if the produce is sold out.
+Hence, farmers tend to sell almost all the material with out keeping seeds for their own purpose.
+In addition most of the farmers being small and marginal they can not ear mark some space for storing the potato seed for the next season’s use.

 2. Late blight (Phytophthora infestans):